-- New Skin Cancer: In clinical trials, some patients developed a new skin cancer (melanoma or squamous cell cancer).
-You should have skin examinations every 2 months while on therapy, and for 6 months after the medication has been stopped.
-Check your own skin regularly and report any new "warts", sores or bumps that bleed or do not heal, or notice any changes in moles to your oncology care team.
+- Secondary Skin Cancer: This medication has been associated with the development of new skin cancers (basal cell or squamous cell cancer).
+Because of this, it is important to practice sun safety.
+Avoid the sun between 10-2pm, when it is strongest.
+Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.
+You should have skin examinations prior to starting treatment, and then every 2 months while on therapy, and for 6 months after the medication has been stopped.
+Check your own skin regularly and report any new growths, sores or bumps that bleed or do not heal, or notice any changes in moles to your oncology care team.

 - Eye Issues: In clinical trials, several patients developed conditions called uveitis and iritis, which is a swelling or irritation of the middle layer and the colored part of the eye, respectively.
 Symptoms of this condition include blurry vision, loss of vision, seeing colored dots or "floaters" (dark spots in the field of vision), seeing a halo (blurred outline around objects), eye redness, swelling, or pain and sensitivity to light.
 In addition, a disorder called retinal pigment epithelial detachment (RPED) is associated with trametinib, which is often taken with dabrafenib.
 If you develop any of these symptoms or changes in your vision, notify your oncology care team immediately.